-Aviation travel is the fastest and safest method of travel.
-Despite the fact that you are travelling 35,000 feet in the air and travelling over 800kms per hour (at cruising altitude) there are really very few accidents.
+Aviation travel is the fastest and one of the safest methods of travel.
+Despite the fact that you are travelling 35,000 feet in the air and travelling over 800kms per hour (at cruising altitude) there are really very few accidents, and everyone makes it safely to their destination most of the time.
 However, even though airlines do have a great safety record in the overall scheme of things, injuries can still be sustained by passengers.
-Recently a passenger aboard an Emirates flight from Sydney to Dubai failed in her claim for damages against the airline for a back injury she allegedly sustained while aboard the aircraft.
+Some time ago a passenger aboard an Emirates flight from Sydney to Dubai failed in her claim for damages against the airline for a back injury she allegedly sustained while aboard the aircraft.
 The passenger argued that she injured her back when attempting to avoid hot tea that had been spilled on her serving tray by the flight attendant.

 According to the International Air Transport Association in 2014 there was 1 commercial jet accident per 4.4 million flights, and a study conducted by the US National Safety Council shows flying is 22 times safer than travelling by car.

 So can you bring a claim against an airline for an injury you have suffered while aboard their aircraft?In this article we examine the law applicable to airline injuries, when you are likely to be successful in such a claim, and why the Emirates passenger failed in her claim.

 The applicable international treaty for airline injuries is the Montreal Convention of 1999 (Montreal 99), which was ratified by Australian and incorporated into the Civil Aviation (Carries Liability) Act 1959 (Cth) (Carrier’s Act).

 Article 17 of the Montreal 99 states that a carrier is liable for damage sustained in the case of death or bodily injury of a passenger upon condition only that the accident that caused the death or injury took place on board the aircraft or in the course of any of the operations of embarking or disembarking.